hairypoppins/lightdesk/README.md

 4. Light color

 Lightdesk channels and settings are configured per scene and are saved with the .blend file, so your channel setup will be recreated next time you load your project.
+Note that, at present, Lightdesk cannot preserve custom ordering of channels between file loads or scene switches and instead will recreate channels in the order that they were originally added.

-## Note
+## Disclaimer

 Lightdesk was initially developed to help with lighting setups in my own personal projects, where adjusting a large number of lights was proving a tedium of clicking back and forth between views and property panels.
 It is provided as-is and without restriction for use under GNU GPL.
 Feel free to use, distribute, fork, modify, or extend this in any manner that you wish.
 I am not a professional developer and make no claims for the quality of the design or implementation, nor its robustness, safety, performance, usefulness, or indeed any other characteristic.
-It might make you 0.2% more sexy... though this may prove difficult to measure.
+It might make you 0.2% more sexy... although this may prove difficult to verify.

 I do not currently intend any further development or to provide ongoing support.
-Kindly report any issues here and, if it's a serious defect and a fix is within my grasp, I will address it as soon as I can.
-Thanks in advance for your feedback, and I hope that Lightdesk proves of some help to you in your creative endeavours.
+Kindly report any issues here and, if it's a serious defect and a fix appears to be within my reach, I will address it as soon as I can.
+Thanks in advance for your feedback, and I hope that Lightdesk proves of some small help to you in your creative endeavours.